Askansz/TicTacToe/README.md

 If you encounter any issues:

-Clear your browser cache
+Clear your browser cache,
-Ensure JavaScript is enabled
+Ensure JavaScript is enabled,
-Try a different browser
+Try a different browser,
 Check console for any errors

 ## 🌟 Special Thanks